NoBatteriesInBackyards/NoBatteriesInBackyards.github.io/docs/index.md

 ![No Batteries in Backyards](./img/horizontal_graphic.png)

+## What is a BESS?

+A Battery Energy Storage System (BESS) is a battery array that stores energy from the electrial grid during off-peak hours and then returns the stored energy to the grid during peak usage times to help the electrical utility keep up with demand.

 **Protect our homes.
 Protect our families.
 Protect our future.**

 Battery Energy Storage System (BESS) facilities are being pushed into residential neighborhoods across the country — often without transparency, without safety assurances, and without regard for the people who live nearby.